WorldfavorOrg/recruitment-test/README.md

 ### Task 2

-For this task, the candidate is asked to work on state mangament while supporting the following requirements:
+For this task, the candidate is asked to work on state management while supporting the following requirements:
-- the header should include the first name of the user in place of `xxxx`
+- the header should include the first name of the user in place of `Welcome back, xxxx!`
 - using Redux, implement reducer, actions and selectors to store and retrieve network objects
 - store network data in the implemented state when the app is first loaded
 - network objects have to come from the redux store whenever using them (no more direct access to `mockData.js`)